Paybook/sync-code-samples/widget/methods.md

 <br />

-The _Sync Widget_ **instance** has several methods that you can use to configure it but also to manipulate it
+The _Syncfy Widget_ **instance** has several methods that you can use to configure it but also to manipulate it

 All of the methods described below with the exception of `setEntrypointCredential` will only modify the current set up of the widget but will not re-render it automatically.
 Therefore, after executing those methods and in order to see the changes reflected in the UI the `syncWidget.open` method has to be executed.